jasongoodwin/authentikat-jwt/README.md

     eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJIZXkiOiJmb28ifQ.fTW9f2w5okSpa7u64d6laQQbpBdgoTFvIPcx5gi70R8
     ^JwtHeader                           ^JwtClaimsSet      ^JsonWebSignature - One way hash of the JwtHeader and JwtClaimsSet

 The JwtHeader and JwtClaimsSet are Base64Encoded Json - they can be decoded and used.
-The signiture is used to validate the claims were created by someone with the secret key and to ensure they have not been modified since issuing.
+The signature is used to validate the claims were created by someone with the secret key and to ensure they have not been modified since issuing.

 In the example above, the header and claims contain the following simple json: